SkotBotCambo/hcml_course/README.md

 Students will be required to complete the following assignments

 ### HCML Project
-Students will complete a final research paper (10 pages maximum) that explores HCML in one of the following ways:
+Students will complete a final research paper that explores HCML in one of the following ways:
 * researching a system of the students' creation which integrates user-centered design principles into the design of the machine learning components of the system to address a user experience challenge or a novel user task